AdnanOlarmmi/Climate-App/README.md

 - **Can I Fork it and Imporove on it**

-  - Yes, You can.
-Feel free.
+  - Yes, You can, feel free.

 - **Does the API respond always**